ChrisChan1117/Zeroslope-Microservice-GO/readme.md

 # Zeroslope GoLang
 This is the zeroslope microservice architecture using GO.
+Average response times are around ~2ms for api calls that use a database, and non-database api calls ~28μs.
+Memory footprint seems to be around 9.9mb of ram allocated to the go process when running the most expensive call.

 ## Technologies
 Here is a list of the technologies used in this project: